lemol/ant-design-icons-elm-ui/README.md

 ## Contributing

-* Bug fixes, issues reporting and API design are welcome
+* Bug fixes, issues reporting and suggestions are welcome

 * You can find @lemol on [Elm Slack](https://elmlang.slack.com/)